-Kyle Seager lost much of 2019 to injury.
-Now, he’s trying to make the most of the last 48 games.
+Kyle Seager lost much of 2019 to injury; Now, he’s trying to make the most of the last 48 games

 The losing hasn’t felt good.
 And it’s difficult to accept.
 But Seager knows this is part of a process that he will be a part of the next two seasons.

 “I’m excited to get out there,” he said.
-“We have a very young group and we have a lot of guys making their debuts and a lot of guys that are very freshness and that brings a unique energy to the team.
+“We have a very young group and we have a lot of guys making their debuts and a lot of guys that are very fresh and that brings a unique energy to the team.
 Would we like to be winning more games?
-Obviously.
-But there’s an energy having a lot of young guys and lot of guys making their debut that keeps it positive.”
+Obviously, but there’s an energy having a lot of young guys and lot of guys making their debut that keeps it positive.”

-While being a vocal leader hasn’t always been his favorite activity, he understands that he needs to assume more of those duties as the most senior position player on the team.
+While being a vocal leader hasn’t always been his favorite activity, he understands he needs to assume more of those duties as the most senior position player on the team.
 And part of it is teaching players about dealing with the struggles.

-“You need there to be, that’s how you grow, that’s how you learn, that’s how you adapt,” he said.
+“You need there to be (struggles), that’s how you grow, that’s how you learn, that’s how you adapt,” he said.
 “If it comes too easy out of the gate, you can get into a lull and pick up some bad habits.
-When it’s a grind and you aren’t having a success is when you find out who wants to work and who wants to get better.
+When it’s a grind and you aren’t having success is when you find out who wants to work and who wants to get better.
 The growing pains are something you absolutely need.”

 So while he won’t set any personal goals for himself in the final months of the season, he has broader expectations.

 “There’s 48 games left,” he said.
 “There’s a lot of growth you can make and a lot of excitement.
 You are going to see a lot of new faces the next two months.
-And this something you can build off of and help set a foundation of your culture.”
+And this is something you can build off of and help set a foundation of your culture.”

 Notes

-• Class AAA Tacoma placed outfield prospect Jake Fraley on the 7-day minor league injured list on Monday with tightness in his quadriceps.
-Fraley was pulled out of Saturday’s game at Cheney Stadium as a precaution.
-He has not played the last two games.
-There was some thought that Fraley might be called up on this homestand.
-That decision has obviously been delayed.
+• Class AAA Tacoma placed outfield prospect Jake Fraley on the seven-day minor league injured list Monday with tightness in his quadriceps.
+Fraley was pulled out of the game Saturday at Cheney Stadium as a precaution.
+He has not played the past two games.
+There was some thought Fraley might be called up on this Mariners homestand, but that decision obviously has been delayed.

-After putting up outstanding numbers with Class AA Arkansas, Fraley has a .262/.321/.524 slash line and nine doubles, three triples, six homers, 29 RBI and six stolen bases in 32 games with the Rainiers.
+After putting up outstanding numbers with Class AA Arkansas, Fraley has a .262/.321/.524 slash line with nine doubles, three triples, six homers, 29 RBI and six stolen bases in 32 games with the Rainiers.

-• As part of Edgar Martinez Weekend at T-Mobile Park, Mariners will have the opportunity to see Edgar Martinez’s official bronze plaque that hangs in the Baseball Hall of Fame in Cooperstown, New York.
+• As part of Edgar Martinez Weekend at T-Mobile Park, fans will have the opportunity to see the official bronze plaque that will hang in the Baseball Hall of Fame in Cooperstown, N.Y.

 Those who have tickets to the games against the Tampa Bay Rays on Friday and Saturday will have the opportunity to see the plaque during the games.
-There is also a free public photo opportunity on Saturday from 11 a.m. to 2 p.m.
+There also is a free public photo opportunity on Saturday from 11 a.m. to 2 p.m.
 Although the event is free, fans must register online for timed entry admission.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.